Extra Curricular Activities

 Participating in after-school activities is important to the social and mental development of all children.

 Some of the clubs and activities offered at Saint Boniface include, Battle of the Books (BOB), Rhythm Band, Choir, Drama productions, Quiz Bowl, Safety Patrol, Altar Servers, Basketball, Baseball, Spirit Squad, Chess Club, Girl Scouts, & Boy Scouts.
-We are also in the process of forming a Bowling Club, and best of all most of these are funded by the Saint Boniface School Endowment, leaving very little cost to the families.

 Please look over the Extra Curricular Activities listed on the website.
 We want your children to be happily involved in their favorite activities.